Doylestown Child Support Lawyers

 At Rubin, Glickman, Steinberg & Gifford, we understand that it can often be difficult to determine the amount of child support that is both fair to the child and adequately provides for his or her needs while being within the parent’s ability to afford such support.
 That is why our attorneys take pride in our experience helping families across Pennsylvania resolve their child support disputes.
 We are particularly adept at helping families resolve disputes and reach agreement.
 Of course, we are also prepared to help you, as a parent, fight in court to ensure that your children are properly provided for through child support.

 For over 65 years, the Doylestown family law attorneys at Rubin, Glickman, Steinberg & Gifford have worked hard to provide families across Southeastern Pennsylvania with excellent client service and ethical representation.
 As a result, our firm has been recognized for our commitment to this level of practice.
 Our partners Jay Glickman, Marc Steinberg, Gregory Gifford and Amy Stern have been recognized as Pennsylvania Super Lawyers by their fellow attorneys.
 Some of our associates have also been recognized by their peers as Pennsylvania Rising Stars.
 Our firm as a whole, in addition to being named “Best Law Firm” by U.S. News and World Report, has since 1992 been assigned the highest AV rating by the Martindale-Hubbell Peer Review rating program, in recognition of our commitment to ethical representation for our clients.
+Need a child support lawyer?
+Contact our Doylestown child support lawyers for legal representation.
+Get started by scheduling a free consultation today.

 Let Our Experienced Family Law Attorneys Guide You Through the Child Support Process